philpackmohr/git-paper/git.md

 1. `git filter-branch --index-filter '<COMMAND>' HEAD`
 2. "&lt;COMMAND&gt;" = `git rm --cached --ignore-unmatch hello/bin/* hello/obj/* .vs/*`

-The first part of the command says Git that the complete commit history shall be rewritten.
+The first part of the command says Git that all commits reachable by the HEAD pointer shall be rewritten.
 The second part will be executed with every commit - in this example certain files shall be deleted.

 When you type `git log --patch` you will see that the files are really not in the history anymore: